 The F tests on the output are easy to locate.
-The last column of output ("Percent of total") is estimated percent of total variance due to the effect.
-It's fairly close to R2, but not the same.
-To include a covariate (say "window"), just use var window por; instead of var por;.
-You'll get an analysis of por with window as the covariate (which is what you want) and an analysis of window with por as the covariate (which you should ignore).
+The last colu of total") is estimated percent of total variance due to the to $R^2$ , but not the same.
+To include a covariate (say "windo var window por; instead of var por;.
+You'll get an analysis window as the covariate (which is what you want) and an analypor as the covariate (which you should ignore).

-Anyway, the classical univariate approach to repeated measures is to treat "subjects" as a random effect that is nested within the betweensubjects factors, and which does not interact with any other factors.
-Interactions between subjects and various factors may be formally computed, but actually these are error terms; they are not tested.
+Anyway, the classical univariate approach to repeated measures is to treat "subjects" as a random effect that is nested within the between-subjects factors, and which does not interact with any other factors.

+Interactions between subjects and various factors may be for actually these are error terms; they are not tested.

 In the noise level example, we could do